Chehalis Western Railroad: History

 In 1936, Weyerhaeuser incorporated the Chehalis Western Railroad as a publicly regulated, common-carrier shortline to carry lumber and forest products over a 10-mile stretch of track from Chehalis, Washington to Ruth, Washington that Weyerhaeuser had purchased from the Chicago, Milwaukee, St. Paul and Pacific Railroad, also known as the Milwaukee Road.
 The Chehalis Western also operated on trackage rights over the Milwaukee Road from Chehalis to Western Junction, where the trains would join a Weyerhaeuser-owned logging line (known as the "Vail" line) that would go north to a log dump at South Bay, Washington.
 And Chehalis Western trains also operated on trackage rights over the Northern Pacific Railroad from Pe Ell, Washington to Milburn, Washington.
+The extinct Doty Bridge, once listed on the National Register of Historic Places, was part of Weyerhaeuser's ownership of the lines through the area.

 On December 1, 1975, Weyerhaeuser reorganized the railroad under a new name, the Curtis, Milburn & Eastern Railroad.
 The CM&E stopped operating on the trackage rights between Pe Ell and Milburn, and the line only operated between Chehalis and Curtis, Washington.
 The CM&E stopped operating in 1980 and was formally abandoned in February 1993.

 The Chehalis Western Railroad name was resurrected in 1980, when the Milwaukee Road abandoned all of its trackage west of Miles City, Montana.
 At that point, Weyerhaeuser acquired all of the Milwaukee Road's trackage south of Tacoma, Washington, except for some trackage rights.
 The lines that Weyerhaeuser purchased measured <23 miles long and were the Milwaukee Road's routes from Tacoma to Chehalis and from Frederickson, Washington to Morton, Washington.
 In order to service the new lines, Weyerhaeuser purchased four brand-new EMD GP38-2 locomotives.

 When the new Chehalis Western assumed operation of the Milwaukee Road tracks, operation of the Curtis, Milburn and Eastern trackage was resumed under the CWWR name.
 Curtis was used as a log reload yard and loads were daily (Monday through Friday) brought to Western Junction.
 Vail, WA was the other reload point and those loads were daily brought to Western Junction as well.
 The loads then would be combined and brought to Port of Tacoma.
 In the latter part of the 1980s, Curtis was converted to a pole yard where power poles from a nearby mill were sorted and then loaded to railcars.
 These pole loads would then be brought to an interchange point in Chehalis with the Union Pacific Railway.
 Subsequently, the only remaining log reload point was at Vail.
 Only 42 carloads of raw logs were hauled in daily Monday through Friday to Tacoma after the conversion of the Curtis reload.
 This practice remained until operations were ceased in 1992.